JasbirSingh1535/Cloudlabs-Docs/create_static_website_amazons3.md

 To learn, How to create a Static Website using Amazon S3.

 # Overview
 In this Lab, You will learn to create a static website using Amazon S3 service.
-Hosting is static website on Amazon s3 is simple ,easy and cost effective.
+Hosting a static website on Amazon s3 is simple ,easy and cost effective.

 # Content: